brendansparrow/brendansparrow-com/pages/home.md

 ## Services

 I've worked with over 120 companies—large and small—to plan, design, code, test and maintain their online presence.
 I enjoy building systems that deliver value at minimal cost.
-After 4 years in-agency, I made a return in January to working fully remotely as a freelance consultant.
+After 4 years in an agency, I made a return in January to working remotely as a freelance design consultant.

 <a href="/services">Read more about my design and development services</a>